-Earlier this summer, the Trump administration issued an Executive Order that would arbitrarily eliminate one-third of all federal advisory committees (FACs) across the government, while restricting an agency’s ability to form new FACs.
+Earlier this summer, the Trump administration issued an Executive Order that would arbitrarily eliminate one-third of all federal advisory committees (FACs) not mandated by statute across the government, while restricting an agency’s ability to form new FACs.
 FACs provide an avenue for outside experts and stakeholders to weigh in on federal programs and policies, including roughly 150 that advise the US Department of Agriculture (USDA) on a variety of food and farming issues.
 Secretary of Agriculture Sonny Perdue and other agency and department heads have until today to make these cuts.

 Our own Union of Concerned Scientists analysis estimates that the Trump administration EO will eliminate between 20 and 26 FACs that advise USDA on trade, animal health, agricultural statistics, and other key food and agriculture issues.

 Why would the administration want to shrink the role of outside experts and stakeholders from policy-making processes?
 Obviously, science advice can be incredibly inconvenient to the administration’s political and ideological objectives.
 When it’s not tweeting typos, nonsense about nuking hurricanes, or imagining a fake hurricane path that doesn’t exist (and then threatening to fire anyone who says otherwise), the administration is cleverly and incrementally hard at work destroying the mechanisms by which good public policy gets made in Washington.